top of page

 Playa del Carmen, known for its vibrant nightlife and beautiful beaches, transforms into a hub of cultural activities during the Day of the Dead.
 The city’s main thoroughfare, Quinta Avenida, comes alive with colorful parades featuring dancers in traditional attire, elaborate costumes, and face paint representing the iconic sugar skulls.
 The atmosphere is electric as music fills the air, and locals and tourists alike join in the celebration.

 The celebrations during Día de los Muertos are held over several days from October 31st to November 2nd, making it a major event that everyone loves to celebrate.
+The parade

 Watch our video to see the preparations and celebrations for Dia de Muertos in Playa del Carmen.